polixir/NeoRL/README.md

 This repository is the interface for the offline reinforcement learning benchmark NeoRL: A Near Real-World Benchmark for Offline Reinforcement Learning.

 The NeoRL repository contains datasets for training, tools for validation and corresponding environments for testing the trained policies.
 Current datasets are collected from three open-source environments, i.e., CityLearn, FinRL, IB, and three Gym-MuJoCo tasks.
-We use [SAC](https://arxiv.org/abs/1801.01290) to train on each domain, and then use policies around 25%, 50% and 75% of the highest episode return to generate three-level quality of datasets respectively for each task.
+We use [SAC](https://arxiv.org/abs/1801.01290) to train on each of these domains, and then use policies around 25%, 50% and 75% of the highest episode return to generate three-level quality of datasets respectively for each task.
 Since the action spaces of these domains are continuous, the policy output is the mean and stdev of a Gaussian distribution.
-During data collection, with 80% chance we take the mean of the Gaussian policy and with 20% probaility to sample from the trained policies to reflect the mistakes of human operators in real-world systems.
+During data collection, with 80% chance we take the mean of the Gaussian policy and with 20% probability to sample from the trained policies to reflect the mistakes of human operators in real-world systems.
 The entire datasets can be reproduced with this [repo](https://agit.ai/Polixir/OfflineData).
+Besides, we also provide a sales promotion task.

-A preliminary version introducing the NeoRL benchmark can be found at http://polixir.ai/research/neorl and the following paper
+More about the NeoRL benchmark can be found at http://polixir.ai/research/neorl and the following paper

-> Rongjun Qin, Songyi Gao, Xingyuan Zhang, Zhen Xu, Shengkai Huang, Zewen Li, Weinan Zhang, Yang Yu.
-NeoRL: A Near Real-World Benchmark for Offline Reinforcement Learning. https://arxiv.org/abs/2102.00714
+> Rong-Jun Qin, Songyi Gao, Xingyuan Zhang, Xiong-Hui Chen, Zewen Li, Weinan Zhang, Yang Yu.
+NeoRL: A Near Real-World Benchmark for Offline Reinforcement Learning.

+is now accessible at https://openreview.net/forum?id=jNdLszxdtra.

-The benchmark is supported by two addtional repos, i.e. [OfflineRL](https://agit.ai/Polixir/OfflineRL) for training offline RL algorithms and [d3pe](https://agit.ai/Polixir/d3pe) for offline evaluation.
+The benchmark is supported by two additional repos, i.e. [OfflineRL](https://agit.ai/Polixir/OfflineRL) for training offline RL algorithms and [d3pe](https://agit.ai/Polixir/d3pe) for offline evaluation.
 Details for reproducing the benchmark can be found at [here](benchmark/).

 ## Install NeoRL interface